 If the settlement amount is rather large, say—over $100,000, an individual special needs trust is probably the best option.
 However, if the settlement is smaller, a pooled trust might be a better choice.
 With pooled trusts, the funds are combined with those of other beneficiaries for investment purposes.
 Either way, you can consider using the services of a professional trustee with experience in handling public assistance issues.

-If you have questions regarding special needs trusts, or any other special needs planning issues, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding special needs trusts, or any other special needs planning issues, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.